haileytapia/portfolio/ScheduleRecurringOutlookEvent.md

     ![](https://33333.cdn.cke-cs.com/kSW7V9NHUXugvhoQeFaf/images/8bd6119899faa9a2685813ed62a7f904a534303c44b9d638.png)

-    The **New event** modal displays and prompts you for the event details.
+    The **New event** modal appears and prompts you for the event details.

     ![](https://33333.cdn.cke-cs.com/kSW7V9NHUXugvhoQeFaf/images/e5082be85d8504b6dc1ca0650d0bc5682edc67647a161a39.png)
 4. Enter the event title, attendees, start time, end time, and other details in the appropriate fields.